What is it?

 Before Elena had time to check the original sale, the second man changed his mind about his purchase and both men rushed off.
 As she was going through her business’s weekly transactions, Gloria noticed several unusual refunds that didn’t match any purchases.
 It was only after some investigation that Gloria realised that the transactions were linked to the two men who had visited her shop to make purchases for their wives and subsequently left in a hurry.
 She contacted her business’s bank immediately, who informed her that she had fallen for a refund scam.

-If you think your business has fallen for a scam, contact your business bank immediately.
+If you think your business has been scammed, contact your business bank immediately.